The story of Sora

 And slowly but surely, the People Ops coordinator was able to climb out from under the pile of tasks.
 He was spending less time dealing with spreadsheets, and more time helping people.
 He was doing the things he joined People Ops to do.

-But the engineer thought there was probably more people out there like the People Ops coordinator.
+But the engineer thought there were probably more people out there like the People Ops coordinator.
 Different people, at different companies, who were working in People Ops and who found themselves under their own pile of manual tasks.

 And she wondered if she could create something to help all these people automate their own workflows, without having to have an engineer, without having to write complicated scripts.